-These two services – the American Medical College Application Service (AMCAS) and the American Association of Colleges of Osteopathic Medicine Application Service (AACOMAS) – are the primary gateways for future physicians.
-If you’ve taken the MCAT or applied for fee assistance, you might already be registered with the AMCAS; if not, you should register immediately.
+The American Medical College Application Service (AMCAS) is the primary gateway for allopathic medical programs.
+If you’ve taken the MCAT or applied for fee assistance, you will already be registered with the AMCAS; if not, you should register immediately.

 Applying to medical school is expensive, and each program you target comes with a hefty price tag.
 But don’t let the costs unfairly limit your choices.
 The Association of American Medical Colleges (AAMC) Fee Assistance Program and the AACOMAS Application Fee Waiver can help defer the costs of applications and the MCAT.

-Apply early, and make sure you’re approved before you submit, or you won’t be reimbursed.
+Make sure you’re approved before you submit your application or you won’t be reimbursed.

-If you haven’t already done so, go claim your MCAT slot – spring and summer dates are in high demand.
+If you haven’t already done so, go claim your MCAT slot.
+Spring and summer dates are in high demand, since ideally, you want to have your score in hand by June so you can make smart decisions about your school list.
 And if you require any accommodations, be sure to get your request in early.

 If you’re waiting to get your MCAT score before submitting your application, don’t!
 You only need your MCAT score to identify your target schools.
 Submit everything else for verification as early as possible.
 This will make the process go much more quickly once your scores are available.